jessicahoganma/jessicahoganma/README.md

 [![jessicahoganma's GitHub stats](https://github-readme-stats.vercel.app/api?username=jessicahoganma)](https://github.com/jessicahoganma/github-readme-stats)

+- 🔭 I’m currently working on my website and github repository
+- 🌱 I’m currently learning Marketo and Tableau
+- 👯 I’m looking to collaborate on any type of data projects
+- 🤔 I’m looking for help with hiring within the data science field
+- 💬 Ask me about ...
+- 📫 How to reach me: email
+- ⚡ Fun fact: I've been skydiving twice and to Africa twice

 <!--
 **jessicahoganma/jessicahoganma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.